 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-Earwigs are beetle-like, short-winged, fast moving insects about one- half to one inch in length.
-They have chewing-type mouth parts, a pair of pincer-like appendages at the tip of their abdomen and are dark brown in color.
+Earwigs are beetle-like, short-winged, fast moving insects.
+They are about one-half to one inch in length and dark brown in color.
+Earwigs have a pair of pincer-like appendages at the tip of their abdomen.

 Earwigs usually hide in cracks, crevices, under bark or in similar places during the day, but are active foragers at night.
 They are usually scavengers in their feeding habits, but occasionally feed on plants, fungi, leaves, fruit and larger insects.